 Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

-Gratitude has lots of health benefits.
-But you can use this concept to realize that you should be grateful for everything that happens in your life.
-This is particularly true when you discover “new” musical artists.
 This article will look at an album review of a very old Japanese musical artist even though they were new to me when I first discovered them back in 2012 or 2013.
 That artist is the band called Sacrifice from Japan.
 It is easy for some to confuse the title with the song by Elton John.

 The front album cover for Crest of Black